eltoroit/eltoroit.github.io/docs/_posts/2021-03-28-HelloIoT-RPIO.md

 # So what does this code do?

 - `1` Imports the RPIO library
-- `2` Imports the <a href="https://nodejs.org/api/perf_hooks.html#perf_hooks_perf_hooks_performance" target="_blank">perf_hooks.performance standard library</a> that implements a very good timer with a resolution in milliseconds, similar to the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/performance" target="_blank">Window.performance</a> found in browsers.
+- `2` Imports the [perf_hooks.performance standard library](https://nodejs.org/api/perf_hooks.html#perf_hooks_perf_hooks_performance) that implements a very good timer with a resolution in milliseconds, similar to the [Window.performance](https://developer.mozilla.org/en-US/docs/Web/API/Window/performance) found in browsers.

-  As a software developer, if I need the <aa href="http://eteventloop.herokuapp.com/" target="_blank">**event loop in JavaScript**</a> to wait for a little bit I may use 1/2 a second because that is not a lot of time.
+  As a software developer, if I need the [**event loop in JavaScript**](http://eteventloop.herokuapp.com/) to wait for a little bit I may use 1/2 a second because that is not a lot of time.
 Well, in electronics that is an eternity!

 - `4 - 5` Defines shortcuts for the HIGH/LOW values using the definitions in the RPIO library.
 - `7 - 8` Define the pins used for the LED and for the button.